 You can sort Access data so you can view records in the order you want to view them, and you can filter data so you only see the records you want to see.
 By sorting, you can put a column of information in alphabetical, numerical, or date order.
-You can sort in ascending order (alphabetical from A to Z, lowest number to highest number, earliest date to latest date) or descending order (alphabetical from Z to A, highest number to lowest number, latest date to earliest date).
+You can sort in ascending order (alphabetical from A to Z, the lowest number to the highest number, the earliest date to the latest date) or descending order (alphabetical from Z to A, the highest number to the lowest number, the latest date to the earliest date).
 You can also sort within a sort.
 For example, you can sort by state and then sort within each state by city.
 When sorting within a sort, perform the innermost sort first.
 For example, if you are sorting by state and then city, sort the city first and then sort by state.